nwarder/exercises/README.md

 Schedule
 --------

-You have two hours to design and design/build as much as you can.
+You have two hours to design and build as much as you can.
 Feel free to leverage any technologies/libraries/frameworks you'd like.

 After two hours, you will demonstrate what you have, your thought process, as